What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 A horizontal timeline with:

-• Baseline bars — Lighter bars behind the actual bars showing the original planned schedule (if baselines are set)
+- Baseline bars: lighter bars behind the actual bars showing the original planned schedule (when baselines are set)

 Dependencies are the arrows between tasks.
-There are four types:
+There are four kinds.

-Finish-to-Finish (FF) — Task B can't finish until Task A finishes.
-Example: Documentation can't be finalized until the feature it describes is complete.
+Finish-to-Finish (FF): Task B can't finish until Task A finishes.
+Example: documentation can't be finalised until the feature it describes is complete.

 When to Use a Gantt Chart